ShiningVenus/CozyCritters/README.md

 We acknowledge that:
 - 😴 Masking is exhausting (you did great today)
-- 🏠 You need a safe space for authentic feelings
+- 🏠 You need a safe place for authentic feelings
 - 🚫 "Just think happy thoughts" isn't helpful
-- 💪 Some days are about survival, not thriving
+- 💪 Some days are about survival not thriving

 ---

 ### 🌈 Sensory Considerations

 Designed to be gentle:
-- ✨ Clean, uncluttered interface
+- ✨ Clean uncluttered interface
 - 🎭 Respects motion sensitivity preferences
 - 🎨 Multiple themes for different sensory needs
 - 🚫 No sudden animations or jarring transitions